Confident Speech Culture Briefs

 How near should you be when you are interacting with Americans?

 The anthropologist Edward Hall studied personal space and found that Americans tend to favor a slightly greater distance than in many other cultures.
-Find out what are the comfort zones for most Americans.

-Culture Brief: To get a cup of coffee, say it right!
+To get a cup of coffee, say it right!

 Recently, a client at Confident Speech expressed his frustration with buying coffee.
 Every day on his way to work, he would stop to buy a cup of coffee to take with him.
 Although he spoke English with an accent, the words he used to order coffee were pronounced clearly.
 Why did the counter person never seem to understand him?